Spirent/py-stcrestclient/README.md

 For example usage, look in the [examples](https://github.com/Spirent/py-stcrestclient/tree/master/examples) directory for Python code examples.
 The examples, like the client lib, will run with either Python2.7 or Python3.x.

-## Using the ReST API Command line Shell: tccsh
+## Using the ReST API Command-line Shell: tccsh

-This is an interactive command shell that provides Session Manager and Automation API functionality using a command line interface.
+This is an interactive command shell that provides Session Manager and Automation API functionality using a command-line interface.
 This command accesses a TestCenter Server over its HTTP interface, so no local BLL installation is needed.
 This utility is primarily useful for testing and debugging the ReST API.
 It should run on any platform with Python 2.7 or 3.x.

 To start the shell, use the following command:
 ```